adelynclemmer/Clemmer-Data-Science-Portfolio/MLStreamlitApp/README.md

 📌graphviz

-## The Key Metrics Used for Evaluation are
+## The Key Visualizations Used for Evaluation are
 ✅ ***Accuracy: Overall proportion of correct predictions***\
 Tells us how well the model performs overall, but does not distinguish between the types of errors being made